AC209a-AlzheimersProject/alzheimers-project/model_longitudinal.md

 ![png](model_longitudinal_files/model_longitudinal_34_1.png)

-### 2.2.1 Modelling MCI Baseline patients progressing to AD taking into account all baseline measurements and time till last visit
+### 2.2.2 Modelling MCI Baseline progression to AD with all baseline features and the time till last visit
 - Balanced for the unequal classes